 What is a QLAC?

 QLACs address one of the biggest concerns among individuals in retirement: making sure they don't outlive their savings.
-After all, when it comes to financial priorities in retirement, 3 out of 4 retirees and workers say income stability is more important than preserving account balances or maintaining wealth, according to the 2019 Retirement Confidence Survey conducted by the Employee Benefit Research Institute.
+After all, when it comes to financial priorities in retirement, 3 out of 4 retirees and workers say income stability is more important than preserving account balances or maintaining wealth, according to the 2020 Retirement Confidence Survey conducted by the Employee Benefit Research Institute.

 How a QLAC can create steady, later-in-life income

 Let's say you own one or more traditional IRAs with a total balance of $200,000 as of December 31 of the previous year.
 You would be limited to using $50,000, which is 25% of $200,000 and is less than $135,000, to fund the QLAC.
 (Some 401(k) plans offer access to QLACs; check with your employer or plan sponsor to learn more about the rules for your plan.)
 But if your total IRA balance is worth $540,000 or more, the maximum you can contribute to a QLAC is $135,000.
 Keep in mind that in both cases the money that remains in your IRA or 401(k) is still subject to RMDs.

 Use our interactive widget below and adjust the green options in the white box to match your situation: